ossn/fixme_backend/docs/deploy.md

 # Deploying the Back-End
 > This document only contains how to deploy the back-end part of the app for running full app you have to deploy front end client also.
 You can find the front end client documentation [here](https://github.com/mozillacampusclubs/issue_parser_frontend/)

-So lets start with the basic steps on how to deploy this back-end API.
+Let's start with the basic steps on how to deploy this back-end API.
 - Install Python 2.7 and pip on the system.
 - Open a terminal
 - run `pip install -r requirements.txt`